 The Federal Tort Claims Act places limitations on damages if you end up filing a lawsuit.
 First, you can only sue for the number of damages claimed in your prior administrative claim unless additional damages are discovered.
 Second, you may not seek an award of punitive damages against the United States.
 This means any judgment may not punish the government for its wrongful actions; it may only compensate you for your injuries.

 Because the Federal Tort Claims Act places strict limitations on damages, it is essential to evaluate all the damages you suffered due to your injury before filing your administrative claim with the responsible government agency.
 Often, those who are physically injured suffer damages down the road that were not apparent right after the injury.
 Things such as long-term medical care or loss of earnings often result from a severe injury and should be accounted for when calculating damages.
 Accordingly, it is important to discuss any potential long-term damages with a seasoned personal injury attorney before filing an administrative claim.

-Benefit from Our Experience – Contact Our Georgia Federal Tort Claims Act Attorneys Today
+Benefit from Our Experience – Contact Our Georgia Federal Tort Claims Act Catastrophic Injury Attorney Today

 If you have never been involved in a legal action before, satisfying all the requirements can be a confusing and arduous process.
-At Griffin Durham Tanner & Clarkson, we have years of experience filing claims on behalf of victims in personal injury cases.
+Contact Griffin Durham Tanner & Clarkson, we have years of experience filing claims on behalf of victims in personal injury cases.
 We have taken on tough defendants such as the United States government.
 Our experience handling these matters is a valuable asset when recovering for injuries caused by the federal government.
-Our attorneys understand how injuries impact your life and will not stop fighting until you receive the total compensation you deserve.
+Our catastrophic injury attorney understands how injuries impact your life and will not stop fighting until you receive the total compensation you deserve.